Hong Kong leader urges vaccinations as COVID infections swamp city | Health

 Hong Kong leader urges vaccinations as COVID infections swamp city

-Hong Kong leader Carrie Lam said on Friday that the city's vaccination program would focus on its elderly and children, as authorities battled to reduce a surge of coronavirus infections and climbing death rates which have ripped through care homes and overwhelmed hospitals.
+Hong Kong leader Carrie Lam said on Friday that the city's COVID-19 vaccination programme would focus on its elderly and children, as authorities battled to reduce a surge of coronavirus infections and climbing death rates.
+Health authorities reported 29,381 new infections and 196 deaths on Friday.

 - Country: